 - Make sure your situation fits into one of the three “change in circumstances” categories listed above or applies to any other possible considerations;

 - Gather all the necessary documents to confirm your change in circumstances;

 - Make sure you are able to pay to have the legal paperwork processed.
 You will need fees for filing papers at Family Court as well as the Sheriff’s Department fee for serving papers.

 If the non-custodial parent is unable to pay the total amount of fees to process the legal paperwork, along with their Complaint for Decrease, they can file a Motion and Affidavit to Proceed in Forma Pauperis.

 Hiring a Greenville Family Law Attorney

 The South Carolina courts have streamlined the process for modifying the amount of child support payable.
 Either parent is allowed to ask for a change, but the parent that is seeking to reduce payments must be able to show a change in circumstances.
-Navigating Family Court is a daunting prospect, but an experienced attorney from Elliot Frazier can help you seek the modification you need if you feel you are paying too much child support or your circumstances have changed.
+Navigating Family Court is a daunting prospect, but an experienced attorney from Elliott Frazier can help you seek the modification you need if you feel you are paying too much child support or your circumstances have changed.